monkey-projects/oci-os/README.md

 ;; Configuration, must contain the necessary properties to connect, ;; see oci-sign for that
 (def config {:user-ocid ... }
-(def ctx (os/make-context config))
+(def ctx (os/make-client config))

 ;; Now you can make requests
-@(os/get-namespace ctx)  ; Returns the bucket namespace
+(def bucket-ns @(os/get-namespace ctx))  ; Returns the bucket namespace
+@(os/list-objects ctx {:ns bucket-ns :bucket-name "my-bucket"}) ; Lists bucket objects
 ```

 In order to gain access, you must provide the necessary configuration.
 This
 is then used to sign the request.
 See the [oci-sign library](https://github.com/monkey-projects/oci-sign)
-for details.
+for details, but you will need your tenancy OCID, user OCID, private key, key fingerprint
+and the region you're targeting.

-The functions in the core namespace will unwrap the response by default, returning the
+The functions in the `core` namespace will unwrap the response by default, returning the
 response body on success.
 If there is a failure, an exception will be thrown, with the
 full response in the `ex-data`.
+See below on how to send requests and gain access to
+the raw response map.

 ### Uploading Files